 Over a prolonged period of time, this extension can pull on your nerve, eventually producing inflammation and causing the pain you feel.
 Even though I’m new to the cycling/triathlon world, I realized quickly how common this is.
 Every time I would mention to a cyclist I have wrist pain, immediately they would say, “Carpal Tunnel?”

 I have had to adjust my hand position to take the stretch off the nerve.
-This had helped alleviate some pain, but typically a soft tissue technique like Active Release Technique or Graston Technique are needed to break down any adhesions or scar tissue built up in that area.
+This had helped alleviate some pain, but typically a soft tissue technique like Active Release Technique or Graston Technique is needed to break down any adhesions or scar tissue built up in that area.
 This will speed up the healing process now and help prevent injury in the future.